 |Right Bearing Seal|

 |Washer And Axle Nut|

-The bearings are the only part of the hub that spin, and are the only connection between the hub and the axle.
+The bearings are the only part of the wheel hub that spins and are the only connection between the hub and the axle.

 (These particular bearings are from factory links.
 They are double shielded, pre-greased, and I highly recommend them.
-They go for $20 on Amazon.com, and you can buy yours HERE.)
+They go for $20 and you can buy yours HERE.)